pingcap/docs/tidb-cloud/tidb-cloud-support.md

 # TiDB Cloud Support

-The **?** in the lower-right corner of the [TiDB Cloud console](https://tidbcloud.com/) consolidates all the help and support information for TiDB Cloud, such as documentation, interactive tutorials, self-paced training, and support entries.
+The **?** icon in the lower-right corner of the [TiDB Cloud console](https://tidbcloud.com/) consolidates all the help and support information for TiDB Cloud, such as documentation, interactive tutorials, self-paced training, and support entries.

-## Request for PoC, demo, or free trial credits
+## Request PoC, demo, or free trial credits

-To request for Perform a Proof of Concept (PoC), demo, or free trial credits, click **?** in the upper-right corner of the [TiDB Cloud console](https://tidbcloud.com/), and click **Request Support**.
+To request a Proof of Concept (PoC), demo, or free trial credits, click **?** in the upper-right corner of the [TiDB Cloud console](https://tidbcloud.com/), and click **Request Support**.

 > **Tip:**
 >